How To Avoid Common Mistakes When Brewing Espresso With Beans

 Hard water, characterized by high mineral content, can have a negative impact on your espresso brewing.
 It can lead to mineral buildup in the machine, affecting its performance and flavor extraction.
 If you have access to hard water, consider using a water softener or filtering system to reduce the mineral content.
 Alternatively, opt for using filtered or bottled water to avoid potential issues.

-See also How To Store And Maintain The Freshness Of Your Espresso Beans
+See also How To Choose The Perfect Roast For Your Espresso Beans

 Maintaining the Correct Water Temperature